Are you thinking of staying in the Parador hotel near Gibralfaro Castle?

 If the hotel calls you a taxi, they arrive fast, but start charging the route from where they parked.
 So by the time they get up to the hotel, there’s already between 4 – 5 euros on the meter.
-The taxi from hotel to Cathedral will cost up to 10 euros depending on the time of the day.
+The taxi from the hotel to the Cathedral will cost up to 10 euros depending on the time of the day.

-The hotel courtyard is open to public (the area around the hotel), so you will see a lot of tourists coming here to take photos.
+The hotel courtyard is open to the public (the area around the hotel), so you will see a lot of tourists coming here to take photos.